How often have you thought about creating a website, but just weren’t sure where to begin?

 One of the reasons I love WordPress is because it’s ridiculously easy to customize your website and build something truly unique.
 That’s made possible by themes.

-WordPress themes determine how your website looks.
+A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More determine how your website looks.
 They don’t change your content itself (posts pages, etc.), but they do change how that content is displayed on your site.

 As an example, you could go from this: